Koopman--Nemytskii Operator of Nonlinear Controlled Systems and Its Learning for Controller Synthesis: Koopman--Nemytskii Operator

-Clearly, the function $f_u = f(\cdot, u(\cdot))$ that represents the closed-loop dynamics depends on the feedback law $u$.
-If the function $f$ is sufficiently smooth, then the dependence of $f_u$ on $u$ is naturally expected to be continuous. \begin{definition} Suppose that $f\in \mCb^s(X, \mRd{s+1})$ for some $s\in \mbb{N}$.
+Clearly, the closed-loop dynamics $f_u = f(\cdot, u(\cdot))$ depends on the policy $u$.
+If the function $f$ is sufficiently smooth, then the dependence of $f_u$ on $u$ is naturally continuous. \begin{definition} Suppose that $f\in \rCb^s(\mbb X \times \mbb A, \mbb X)$ for some $s\in \mR_+$.
 The substitution operator, or \emph{Nemytskii operator}, of the controlled system \eqref{eq:controlled.system} refers to: